letsencrypt/acme-spec/draft-barnes-acme.md

 : A URL the client can visit to cause a recovery message to be sent to client's contact address.

 successURL (optional, string):
 : A URL the client may poll to determine if the user has successfully clicked a link or completed other tasks specified by the recovery message.
-This URL will return a 200 success code if the required tasks have been completed.
-The client SHOULD NOT poll the URL more than once every three seconds.
+This URL SHOULD return a 202 status code with a Retry-After header until the required tasks have been completed.
+The client SHOULD retry this URL obeying the Retry-After interval until it receives a 200 OK status, 4xx status, or 5xx status.
+This URL MUST return a 200 success code after the required tasks have been completed, for a reasonable amount of time determined by the server, after which it MAY return 404.

 contact (optional, string)
 : A full or partly obfuscated version of the contact URI that the server will use to contact the client.
 Client software may present this to a user in order to suggest what contact point the user should check (e.g., an email address).